Halo Spin Depends on The Distance to Cosmic Filament: Data

 \subsection{Halo spin}

-Under the assumption of an isothermal sphere model for the galaxy's dark matter halo and neglecting baryonic matter effects, the halo spin ($\lambda_{\rm{h}}$) can be expressed as (\citealt{Hernandez07}):

-Here, $V_{\rm{rot}}$ represents the halo's rotation velocity.
+Under the assumption of an isothermal sphere model for the galaxy's dark matter halo and neglecting baryonic matter effects, the halo spin ($\lambda_{\rm{h}}$) can be expressed as $\lambda_{\rm{h}}\sim R_{\rm{HI,d}}/V_{\rm{rot}}^{3/2}$ \cite{Hernandez07}, where $V_{\rm{rot}}$ represents the halo's rotation velocity.
 The scale length of the HI disk, $R_{\rm{HI,d}}$, is determined assuming a thin gas disk in centrifugal balance \citep{Mo98}, characterized by an exponential surface density profile:

 where $\Sigma_{{\rm{HI}},0}$ denotes the central surface density of the HI disk.
 The total HI mass $M_{\rm{HI}}$ is linked to the scale length by

 Furthermore, we define the HI radius $r_{\rm{HI}}$ as the radius at which the HI surface density reaches $1\ \rm M_{\odot}\rm{pc^{-2}}$.
 The estimation of $r_{\rm{HI}}$ is guided by the observed correlation between $r_{\rm{HI}}$ and $M_{\rm{HI}}$, as indicated by empirical studies: $\log r_{\rm{HI}}=0.51\log M_{\rm{HI}}-3.59$ \citep{Wang16,Gault21}.
 Hence, at $r_{\rm{HI}}$, we have